open-edge-platform/o11y-sre-exporter/README.md

 ## Develop

+It is recommended to develop the `sre-exporter` application by deploying and testing it as a part of the Edge Orchestrator cluster.
+Refer to [Development and Testing](docs/develop.md) document for more detailed instructions.

 The code of this project is maintained and released in CI using the `VERSION` file.
 In addition, the chart is versioned with the same tag as the `VERSION` file.